DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 - <b>Not Always Optimal for All Data Types</b>: Smoothing Assumptions.
 Tikhonov regularization assumes smoothness of solutions, which may not be appropriate for all types of data, particularly if the data have a different nature.

+## Fletcher-Reeves Conjugate Gradient Method

+he Fletcher-Reeves Conjugate Gradient Method is a numerical method for solving systems of linear equations where the matrix of the system is symmetric and positive definite.
+This method is also used for minimizing quadratic functions.
+It combines ideas from gradient descent and the method of steepest descent, allowing efficient solutions for large systems of linear equations and optimization problems.

+The main idea of the method is to construct a sequence of directions that are conjugate (or orthogonal) with respect to the matrix 𝐴, where 𝐴 is a symmetric positive definite matrix.
+This sequence of directions enables faster convergence to the solution compared to the ordinary gradient descent.

+### Fletcher-Reeves Algorithm
+1. Initialization:

+- Set the initial point 𝑥0
+- Compute the initial gradient 𝑔0 = ∇𝑓(𝑥0) = 𝐴𝑥0 − 𝑏g
+- The initial descent direction is 𝑑0 = −𝑔0

+2. Iteration Process:
+For 𝑘 = 0, 1, 2, … :
+- Compute the step size 𝛼𝑘:

+- Update the approximation of the solution:

+- Update the gradient:

+- Compute the 𝛽 coefficient:

+- Update the descent direction:

+- Check the stopping criterion.
+If the gradient is sufficiently small, the iterations stop.

+### Advantages of the Fletcher-Reeves Method
+- <b>Efficiency</b>: The method requires storing only a few vectors, making it suitable for solving large problems.
+- <b>Fast Convergence</b>: Ideally, for a quadratic function, the method converges in 𝑛 iterations (where 𝑛 is the dimension of the problem).
+- <b>No Parameter Selection Needed</b>: Unlike some other methods, the conjugate gradient method does not require the selection of parameters such as the learning rate.
+Applications
+The Fletcher-Reeves method is widely used in numerical solutions of problems related to linear algebra and optimization.
+It finds applications in machine learning, image processing, financial modeling, and other fields where the solution of large systems of linear equations or minimization of quadratic functions is required.

+### Downsides of the Fletcher-Reeves Method

+- <b>Requirement for Symmetric Positive Definite Matrix</b>: The method only works for systems where the matrix 𝐴 is symmetric and positive definite.
+It may not perform well or converge if these conditions are not met.
+- <b>Sensitivity to Numerical Errors</b>: The method can accumulate numerical errors over many iterations, particularly with ill-conditioned matrices, leading to poor convergence or divergence.
+- <b>Dependence on Initial Point</b>: The convergence rate can be highly dependent on the choice of the initial point.
+A poor initial guess may result in more iterations.
+- <b>Loss of Conjugacy</b>: Due to numerical errors, the directions may lose their conjugacy, requiring a restart or reinitialization of the method.

+### Applications
+The Fletcher-Reeves method is widely used in numerical solutions of problems related to linear algebra and optimization.
+It finds applications in machine learning, image processing, financial modeling, and other fields where the solution of large systems of linear equations or minimization of quadratic functions is required.